won8060/It-New-repositiry/README.md

 - Python for simple automation

 ## Goal
-- Prepare for IT company supporter programs
+- Build basic electronics and IoT foundations
+- Connect hardware knowledge with IT services